vvhg1/fisk/readme.md

 One shot is not disabled by: space, del, backspace and modifiers.
 That means that e.g. `CTL` + `SHIFT` + `A` do not have to be chorded but can be hit in sequence.

 ### End Of Sentence
 This makes the transition between sentences a little smoother.
 Instead of typing `.`-`SPACE`-`SHIFT`- typing -`..`- has the same effect, the next character will be shifted.
-The idea is not mine, and it seems, I can't find the source.
-The implementation however is my work.
+The idea is not mine, I think I first saw it in [@precondition](https://github.com/precondition)'s [Dactyl manuform keymap](https://github.com/precondition/dactyl-manuform-keymap).
+The implementation however is my work and will work without making use of One Shot Shifts.
 ### Case Modes
 Case modes are slightly adapted to account for NO_ACTION_TAPPING, NO_ACTION_ONESHOT and for my use case.
 Description is largely the original by [@andrewjrae](https://github.com/andrewjrae).